Ashby deal could be worth at least $41.5M for 7 seasons

 The deal, announced Saturday, could increase to $46 million over seven years through escalators for innings pitched and his finish in Cy Young Award voting.

-A 24-year-old right-hander who made his major league debut in June last year, Ashby has a $704,500 salary this season.
+A 24-year-old left-hander who made his major league debut in June last year, Ashby has a $704,500 salary this season.

 His new deal includes a $1 million signing bonus payable within 30 days of the contract's approval by the commissioner's office.